micort35/autorainmeter/README.md

 # autorainmeter

-An autohotkey script to automatically cycle through Rainmeter layouts, with a Python script to configure the AHK script.
+An AutoHotKey script to automatically cycle through Rainmeter layouts, with a Python script to configure the AHK script

 ## Setup